sahiga/developer.box.com/guides/embed/box-view/setup.md

 <Message type="notice">

 If you don't have 2FA setup for your developer account, you will be prompted to set up 2FA before you can successfully generate App Tokens.
 Follow the prompt to set up 2FA.

 </Message>

-Choose the expiration period for your token, either 30 days, 60 days, or set the token to never expire.
+Choose the expiration time for your token, either 30 days, 60 days, or set the token to never expire.

 <ImageFrame border width="600" shadow center>